loganpmahan/cs400-X-Team-64/x_team_rules.md

 to make sure that all memebers of the group are approaching a point that will ensure the task's completion before the deadline.

+## How we will combine tasks and make sure everything can be linked up smoothly

+We will check at each other's codes before the final combination.
+So writing comments that are self-explanatory is really important.